NophKe/Vy/README.md

 -----------

 Vy is a **light** python implementation of the Vi text editor.
+It has no external dependency outside standard lib.
+It can use the Pygments library for syntax highlighting.

 It tries to provide a classic Vi-like interface that aims to be easy to extend through the python programming interface.
 As an example you can open